darkyboys/webnative/README.md

  - `-html=[file path]` : This flag links the defined html file in the path to the compiled executable
  - `-js=[file path]` : This flag links the defined js file in the path to the compiled executable
  - `-o=[name]` : This sets the output project name
+ - `-c` : This creates the compiled `.cc` file containing the compiled code but this must still be compiled with a valid C++ compiler.
+ - `-f` : This creates a directory and both the `.cc` file and `recipe` file for the cook build system inside it , So all you need to do is to open that directory and execute cook there and it will build the binary, (If you don't provide neither of -c and -f flags then you will get direct binary as the output)

  > You can use these flags repeatedly as many times as you wish.
 And remember that wncc uses gtk3 and webkit2gtk packages for it's window management and rendering so please make sure that you have these packages installed, When you compile the wncc will generate the project/project.cc and project/recipe files where recipe is for the cook build system and project.cc is based on the project name and contains the compiled CASCI linked , html , css and javascript code ready to be turned into binary.